williamdavie/three-body-problem/README.md

 # Three-Body-Problem

 A graphical simulation of the three body problem written in C++.
 This project is my first C++ project, it uses the fourth order Runge-Kutta numerical method to solve an ordinary differential equation to describe the motion of three particles.
 The project aimed to represent this problem using fancy OpenGl graphics.
+See bottom of Readme for running information.

 #### Libraries ####
 - [GLFW](https://www.glfw.org/docs/latest/)